imgag/ngs-bits/doc/GSvar/cnv_analysis_clincnv.md

 ### Number of CNVs to expect

 To allow very sensitive CNV detection, we use a very low log-likelihood cutoff of 3 and call down to one exon/region when executing ClinCNV.
-However, by default GSvar only shows CNVs with a more conservative log-likelyhood of 20 or higher.
+However, by default GSvar only shows CNVs with a more conservative log-likelihood of 20 or higher.
-To increase sensitivity, the user can lower the log-likelyhood cutoff.
+To increase sensitivity, the user can lower the log-likelihood cutoff.

 However, when lowering the cutoff, the number of CNVs increases dramatically.
 Thus, low cutoffs should only be used when looking at specific regions of interest, e.g. a single gene that matches the phenotype of the patient.